 And sometimes, it is not clear where the tinnitus is coming from.

 While there is no cure, there are several successful tinnitus treatment strategies available to help you handle it.

-Sound therapy, such as music or white noise, may help the brain adapt to the tinnitus by masking the sounds and reducing their prevalence to the background.
+Sound therapy, such as music or white noise, may help the brain adapt to tinnitus by masking the sounds and reducing their prevalence to the background.

 Cognitive-behavioral therapy can help people learn how to manage tinnitus-related negative thoughts and reduce stress and anxiety.

-Finally, calming techniques such as meditation or awareness have been instrumental for some in helping them learn to live with the tinnitus and tolerate it.
+Finally, calming techniques such as meditation or awareness have been instrumental for some in helping them learn to live with tinnitus and tolerate it.
+We offer tinnitus treatment services in central Florida we have 5 convenient locations in Leesburg, FL, Winter Park, FL, Clermont, FL, Mt Dora, FL, The Villages, FL.

 As mentioned earlier, hearing loss is the most widespread cause of tinnitus, and research has shown that hearing aids could minimize tinnitus discomfort significantly.